Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 That does not mean that the term 'custody' will no longer be used, as ultimately it is a term which is still used in society, primarily by parents, for example, who have separated or divorced.

-How to agree the arrangements for my child?
+How to agree on the arrangements for my child?

 Alternatively, it may be agreed that depending on the circumstances one parent may have the child in their care more frequently and spend time with the other parent or have them in their care full time.
 This can be agreed between both parties.

-If it is agreed between the parents that the children will live with one parent you do not need to make an application to court to make this official, however this does not mitigate the other parent’s parental rights if they still have parental responsibility of the child.
+If it is agreed between the parents that the children will live with one parent you do not need to make an application to the court to make this official, however, this does not mitigate the other parent’s parental rights if they still have parental responsibility for the child.

 Parental responsibility is automatically acquired if parents are married.
 However, if they are not, then parental responsibility does not automatically follow.
-An unmarried father or second parent will need to be named on the child’s birth certificate to acquire parental responsibility.
+An unmarried father or second parent must be named on the child’s birth certificate to acquire parental responsibility.

 What if an agreement cannot be reached?

-If an agreement cannot be reached, then you may wish to consider alternative means of agreeing matters, such as attending mediation.
-Mediation allows parents to attend sessions with a third-party present in a neutral setting and they will then assist parents to hopefully reach an agreement.
+If an agreement cannot be reached, then you may wish to consider alternative means of agreeing on matters, such as attending mediation.
+Mediation allows parents to attend sessions with a third party present in a neutral setting and they will then assist parents to hopefully reach an agreement.

 Mediation is a pre-requisite of a court application, and you would therefore need to request a certificate from the Mediator to enable you to make an application, unless a delay would cause harm to the child.
 At that stage, we would suggest seeking advice from a lawyer to assist and advise you in the process.